Appetising prospects: Uber founder takes aim at South Korea's shared kitchen market | MarketScreener

 CloudKitchens and Simple Kitchen did not respond to Reuters requests for comment.

-CloudKitchens, which also offers restaurant owners marketing support, is a unit of shared service provider City Storage Systems which scandal-hit Kalanick bought last year for $150 million after stepping down as Uber CEO.
+CloudKitchens, which also offers restaurant owners marketing support, is a unit of shared service provider City Storage Systems which scandal-hit Kalanick bought last year for $150 million (£120 million) after stepping down as Uber CEO.
 Kalanick has since acquired UK commercial kitchen firm FoodStars and is reportedly looking at investing in China.

 In South Korea, a key rival is local firm WECOOK, which has four outlets and plans to lift that to 17 this year.

-"Investors are plowing money into South Korea which is coming to the fore in the global delivery market," said WECOOK CEO Andy Kim, adding he expects shared kitchen firms to use lessons learnt in Korea and apply them to other Asian markets.
+"Investors are ploughing money into South Korea which is coming to the fore in the global delivery market," said WECOOK CEO Andy Kim, adding he expects shared kitchen firms to use lessons learnt in Korea and apply them to other Asian markets.

 FOOD FOR ONE